Ker-ple/New-England-Load-Forecasting/README.md

 The architecture consists of various AWS services constructed with Terraform.
 Mostly notably, the scraping is done by four different State Machines which uses AWS lambda to scrape the above-described data, and the result ends up in an RDS Postgres DB.
 I have also set up an an EC2 with DB access to perform my analyses, host the frontend for this project, and create the models.

 ## To do
-I am in the midst of deciding how to aggregate the 80 weather stations' data by clustering them based on their distance from major population centers and similarity in weather data.
-Once that is done, then I will make an ML model for anomaly detection and integrate new data sources if it doesn't perform well enough.
+I am currently building and testing a Prophet model.
+Once that is done, I will build a front-end for the project.

 ## Tech used
 - Terraform